supah32/pie-2022-03/_pages/software.md

 ### Remote Control Operation:

-The Remote Control behavior is split into two main scripts: [rpi_interface.py](https://github.com/ayushchakra/autonomous-robot-vacuum/blob/main/final_demo/robot_vacuum/robot_vacuum/rpi_interface.py) and [laptop_interface.py](https://github.com/ayushchakra/autonomous-robot-vacuum/blob/main/final_demo/robot_vacuum/robot_vacuum/laptop_interface.py).
+The Remote Control behavior is split into two main scripts: <a href="https://github.com/ayushchakra/autonomous-robot-vacuum/blob/main/final_demo/robot_vacuum/robot_vacuum/rpi_interface.py" target="_blank">rpi_interface.py</a> and <a href="https://github.com/ayushchakra/autonomous-robot-vacuum/blob/main/final_demo/robot_vacuum/robot_vacuum/laptop_interface.py" target="_blank">laptop_interface.py</a>.
 Each of these files contain ROS Nodes that communicate with each other, allowing for the remote control behavior.

 ### Laptop Interface